 And yet, for as much new ground it breaks as a drug war movie, as a story about indigenous people, Birds of Passage covers all the basics.
 It’s the umpteenth movie about an indigenous tribe in the 20th century struggling to keep traditions while modern civilization steadily creeps in.
 According to movies, that’s the only heartache modern tribes must confront.
-It’s even a theme in Embrace of the Serpent.
+(Tramadol) It’s even a theme in Embrace of the Serpent.
 Why it works so well this time is because drug war movies are inherently about selfish people.
 There’s usually selfish government characters who pretend they care about crack on the streets only to further their own interests or they’re selfish gangsters only concerned with assembling as much money and power as possible.
 Birds of Passage is the first drug war movie I’ve seen about a community, and not just one being destroyed by narcotics.
 Well, not directly.

 Although Birds of Passage is rooted in an incredible performance by Acosta, sadly featured in a film released too early in the film for awards hype and probably too quiet to get much attention among voters who prefer flashy performances anyway, the real star of the film are the Wayuu.
 Their language, their culture, everything.
 As a group, they’re sort of the anti-Tony Montana, and make several drug trafficking decisions together.
 Even as Rapayet forgets what makes his people who they are, the film never loses sight of their essence.
 It may be too early to call Birds of Passage one of the best films of the year, but I’ll definitely remember it come December.